 we ask what we must do to be saved, there is a conspicuous blank spot in the

-gospel, since there is nothing we can do to be saved but is purely by faith,
+gospel, since there is nothing we can do to be saved but is purely by faith.
+Each person has a unique calling,

-that there is no one law anymore, and this becomes the out-showing of our
+law to guide us into a common will, and this calling becomes the out-showing of our

-why all the religions of the world have tangible activities to measure their
+earn his salvation.
+All the religions of the world have tangible activities to measure their

 without His help.
-There are many people in the Church today who want to believe
+Many want to believe

 really grinds against unbelievers, because it requires them to ask God for